guynir42/AstroRetriever/README.md

 by the project name, and the content in it could be outdated if the code/parameters were changed.
 This is useful for exploratory analysis.
-Note that `virtualobserver` will quietly re-use existing data products even if changes were made to the code or parameters, so if version control is disabled, the user must be responsible for clearing
+Note that `AstroRetriever` will quietly re-use existing data products even if changes were made to the code or parameters, so if version control is disabled, the user must be responsible for clearing